bidah/uni-stack/README.md

 npm run start
 ```

-To launch native app hit I for IOS simulator or A for Android emulator in your keyboard
+In the same window hit I in your keyboard to launch IOS simulator or A for Android emulator

 ## Tech stack